adaltas/node-each/doc/index.md

 Error are declared by calling `next` argument in the `item` event with an error object as its first argument.
-An event `error` will be triggered and the iteration will be stoped.
+An event `error` will be triggered and the iteration will be stopped.
 Note that in case of parallel and concurrent mode, the current callbacks are not canceled but no new element will be send to the `item` event.